SharePoint/sp-dev-docs/docs/general-development/excel-services-overview.md

 Excel Services also enables you to calculate data on the server.
-Excel Services participates in the **BI Center** by providing the ability to calculate and expose Excel-based content on integrated BI dashboards.You can display an Excel workbook by using the Excel Web Access Web Part, connect to external data sources, and further interact with the data in the workbook.
+Excel Services participates in the **BI Center** by providing the ability to calculate and expose Excel-based content on integrated BI dashboards.You can display an Excel workbook by using the Excel Web Access web part, connect to external data sources, and further interact with the data in the workbook.

- Figure 1 shows a dashboard with a filter Web Part, and Excel workbooks displayed by using Excel Web Access Web Parts.
+ Figure 1 shows a dashboard with a filter web part, and Excel workbooks displayed by using Excel Web Access Web Parts.